-Waydroid on X11 on Nixos
+Waydroid on X11 on NixOS

 Waydroid is an Android in a Container solution for Linux.
 Waydroid uses Linux namespaces (user, pid, uts, net, mount, ipc) to run a full Android system in a container and provide Android applications on any GNU/Linux-based platform (arm, arm64, x86, x86-64).
 The Android system inside the container has direct access to needed hardware through LXC and the binder interface.